uloco/uloco.coding.blog/posts/git-cleanup-unused-branches.md

 git branch -vv | grep "origin/.*: gone]" | awk "{print \$1}" | xargs git branch -d
 ```

-TODO: Add download button for script

-To make this command look like a native git command, we can make use of a neat
+To make this command look like a native git command, we can make use of a
-little trick I found out about git commands in the shell.
+neat little trick I found out about git commands in the shell.
+If you prefix
-If you prefix the script file with `git-`, so in this case for example
+the script file with `git-`, so in this case for example
 `git-cleanup-branches`, you can just run the script as any other git command.
 You even get tab completion for that!